The Reverend Daniel Simons

 Marsha Dunn, Associate for Member Engagement & Administration

-Hailing originally from Georgia, Marsha Dunn joined the St. Paul’s staff in February 2015 as the Parish Administrator.
+A lifetime Episcopalian, originally from Atlanta, Georgia, Marsha joined the St. Paul’s staff in February 2015 as the Parish Administrator.
 She brings a warm, efficient and helpful presence to the St. Paul’s office and maintains organization over a variety of office systems each weekday.
 In September, 2017 Marsha’s position was reconfigured to include the important oversight of St. Paul’s signature “Radical Welcome” and engagement.
 Her Sunday presence offers a consistent point of entry for newcomers and a touchstone for established members seeking greater involvement.
-Marsha is a lifelong Episcopalian who also serves in leadership roles at her home parish, Christ Church, East Norwalk.
-She can be reached in the parish office on Mondays, Tuesdays, Thursdays, and Fridays from 9am – 5pm.

 Ferbian Salkie, Sexton

 Ferbian Salkie has served as part-time Sexton at St. Paul’s since January of 2013, and works to help maintain the large physical plant at St. Paul’s.
 Born in Jamaica, Ferbian has lived in the United States since age 11, graduating from Norwalk High School, where he also served in the ROTC.
 In 2005, Ferbian graduated from Porter and Chester Institute, where he studied to be a heating and cooling technician.
 Ferbian holds a full-time position with Ring’s End in Lewisboro, NY.